Thursday, March 13, 2008 2008 , Australia , Carnival , Media , Service , Social Networking , Startup , Web , Website

 • What is your operating environment (operating system) and what type of database you are using?

 We are running on Linux OS with Ruby on Rails as the application development framework.
-Database is MySQL.
+The database is MySQL.

 • How often do you catch up with others trying similar things and where do you catch up.
 Do you have dedicated communities in your city?